 Functionality Damage vs. Cosmetic Damage

-You may be wondering whether having a damaged product is really worth it, are the savings really enough?
+You may be wondering whether having a damaged product is really worth it.
+Are the savings really enough?
 The good news is that often the answer is a resounding yes!
-Lowes advertises up to 75% off their scratch and dent appliances, however discounts are usually in the 25-50% range, depending on the severity of the damage.
+Lowes scratch and dent appliances can be up to 75% off the regular retail price, however discounts are usually in the 25-50% range, depending on the severity of the damage.
 25% off a fridge for a slight scratch on the side can be a pretty good bargain, especially if that side is just going to be hidden against a wall anyway.

-Getting Better Prices When Shopping for Factory Seconds
+Getting Better Prices When Shopping for Scratch and Dent Appliances at Lowes

 Although the discounts advertised on scratch and dent products can already seem like a good deal that doesn’t mean you shouldn’t try to save even more!
 It is quite possible to get an extra 5% or 10% off the retail price if you take the time to talk to customer service representatives.
 Lowes staff are often quite happy to provide an extra discount if it will help move stock quickly.
 They are usually authorized to give a small discount on the spot without needing to ask a manager as well.
 In order to get these discounts there are a few things you should do: